project-codeflare/mlbatch/setup.k8s-v1.25/UNINSTALL.md

 # Uninstall

+***First, remove all team namespaces and corresponding cluster queues.***

-To uninstall the MLBatch controllers and reclaim the corresponding namespaces, do the following:
+Then to uninstall the MLBatch controllers and reclaim the corresponding namespaces, do the following:
 ```sh
 # Delete operators and CRDs
 kubectl delete -k setup.k8s-v1.25/appwrapper